cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 - Agility: reallocate capacity quickly as load shifts, without heavy reconfiguration or restarts.

 Existing mechanisms hit only two corners at best.
-Time slicing gives agility and a veneer of fairness but bleeds utilization under interference and offers no spatial stacking.
+Time slicing gives isolation and agility but bleeds utilization with no spatial stacking.
 MIG offers hard isolation, but its coarse granularity and second-scale reconfiguration make it ill-suited to dynamic workloads.
 MPS wrings out utilization, but without policy it devolves into "whoever launches